 - Attend one Student Ambassador meeting at the beginning of the academic year

 - Make a difference!
 Student Ambassadors will play an important role in recruiting students to the School.

 - Student recognition and visibility: Student Ambassadors will be recognized at the Awards ceremony in March or April.
 In addition, their names will be listed on the Department of Communication’s website.

 - Enhanced resumes!
 Members are encouraged to add their involvement in the Student Ambassador Program on their resumes.
 Moreover, Student Ambassadors will get special opportunities to cultivate their interpersonal and professional communication skills at recruitment events.

 - Flexible time commitment: Student Ambassadors are not required to attend all recruitment events.

 - No membership fee!

-- Each year, the Department of Communication’s faculty will recommend students to the Student Ambassador Program’s advisor.
+- Each year, the Communication programs faculty will recommend students to the Student Ambassador Program’s advisor.
 The advisor will arrange all of the recommendations into a single list.
-The Department of Communication’s faculty will review the compiled list of names and ensure that each student meets the following criteria:
+The faculty will review the compiled list of names and ensure that each student meets the following criteria: